maiahirsch/maiahirsch.github.io/docs/lab7.md

 ### 3. Kalman Filter in Jupyter (Python)

 I tested the KF in Python on my step response data before deploying to the robot.
 The filter was run at the ToF sampling rate with a constant normalized input u = 150/255 = 0.588.
+In the prediction step, it uses the dynamics model to estimate the next state, and in the update step it merges this prediction with the new ToF measurement weighted by the Kalman gain:

 In Python, I implemented:
 ```c